Posted Monday, August 28, 2006 by Charlie Trimm

 You may have been noticing a lack of activity here at Theoblogian this month.

-My excuse is that I have switched to a new web host after finding a cheaper price at http://www.hostgatorcouponcode.com.
+My excuse is that I have been working on the design of the site after reading a post on WordPress plugins (http://www.theblogstarter.com/7-must-have-plugins-for-your-wordpress-blog/ ).
 I have also been reprogramming the website since we had been getting about 8 spam comments a day for the past three weeks.
-So I decided to upgrade my knowledge of ASP.Net to version 2.0 and eliminate the possibility of the spam at the same time.
+So I decided to upgrade my WordPress knowledge and eliminate the possibility of the spam at the same time.
 Consequently I haven’t had a lot of time for writing interesting stuff.

 If any of you are burning with curiosity you may go and see the upgraded site, but the visible differences are very minor.
 The biggest difference is that you will need to log in to make comments.
 I am interested in any suggestions or comments that you may have.
 Please leave any comments here, but if they start with “Nice Site,” “Cool site,” or anything Italian, I may think it is just more spam.